The Lean CEO: Why Culture and Leadership Matter More Than Tools – with Jacob Stoller

 podcast subscribe

-We discuss topics including how CEOs get exposed to Lean thinking, why humility is so important, what “respect for people” means in the Lean context, and reasons why more CEOs don't embrace Lean.
+We also discuss topics including how CEOs get exposed to Lean thinking, why humility is so important, what “respect for people” means in the Lean context, and reasons why more CEOs don't embrace Lean.
 Did Six Sigma and Dr. Deming come up in his interviews?
 You'll also hear a bit about Bob Brody, the CEO at Franciscan St. Francis Health, which was featured in my Healthcare Kaizen books (learn more about visiting Franciscan this April).

 Read Jacob's bio and blog.